Patch Logic Creation

 Technical challenges to overcome

-Even though Pre-Mask ECOs can avoid re-starting the project from scratch, the changes made in RTL code impact the timing delay, static timing, formal verification and DFT, etc. The key to success is the minimum change in terms of gate count and timing, and with the shortest turnaround time.
+Even though logic optimization can help avoid re-starting the project from scratch, the changes made in RTL code impact the timing delay, static timing, formal verification and DFT, etc. The key to success is the minimum change in terms of gate count and timing, and with the shortest turnaround time.

 Benefits of Easy-Logic solution